Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 The Hidden Psychology That Controls Attraction

-When you observe enough relationships, three universal patterns become undeniable:
+When you watch enough relationships, three universal patterns show up again and again:

 Pattern 1: The Wound-Matching Algorithm Your unhealed wounds unconsciously seek their perfect match.
 Abandonment fears find anxious attachment.
 Control issues attract chaos.
-It feels like “chemistry” but it’s actually trauma bonding.
-(This explains why people often repeat the same relationship pattern multiple times.)
+It can feel like “chemistry”, but it is often a familiar wound script.
+That is why people repeat the same relationship with different faces.

 Pattern 2: The Shadow Projection Trap We’re magnetically drawn to people embodying our disowned traits.
 Type 1s (Perfectionists) fall for spontaneous Type 7s.
 Type 9s (Peacemakers) attract intense Type 8s.
 You think you’re “completing each other.”
 You’re actually triggering each other’s core wounds.